Indian fishermen say U.S. boat fired without warning

 A Fifth Fleet spokesman, Lt.
 Greg Raelson, asked whether the identification of the craft as a fishing boat made the threat cited by the Navy less likely, said an internal inquiry into the incident had not finished.

 "Non-lethal measures were taken while attempting to signal the vessel," he said, adding that the fishing craft did not respond.
-"That was when the security team fired rounds from the .50-caliber ... .
-Our ships have an inherent right to self-defense against lethal threats."
+"That was when the security team fired rounds from the .50-caliber ...
+Our ships have an inherent right to self-defence against lethal threats."

 The United States has been particularly wary of attacks on its ships since two al Qaeda suicide bombers rammed an explosives-laden boat into the USS Cole in 2000, blowing a massive hole in its side and killing 17 U.S. sailors.